Murder Attorney in St. Louis, Missouri

 Murder is the most serious crime for which you can stand accused.
 This act of aggression is one that has taken the life of another and is vigorously prosecuted and punished.
 However, various degrees of murder have been recognized under the laws of Missouri.
 These degrees hinge around the concept of whether or not the perpetrator acted against the victim with forethought and intention.
 When a murder is planned ahead of time and carried out, that is the most serious of all crimes and is charged as first-degree or capital murder.

-An additional type of homicide is involuntary manslaughter.
-This occurs when you have caused the death of someone but did not intend it.
-This is charged as a Class C felony punishable by up to seven years in prison and a fine of up to $5,000.
+Involuntary Manslaughter - occurs when you have caused the death of someone but did not intend it, this is charged as a Class C felony punishable by up to seven years in prison and a fine of up to $5,000.

 Various defenses do exist in murder trials.
 These can include “justifiable” homicide, self-defense, mistaken identity, and more.
 You will need a tough and thorough defender, however, who can thoroughly investigate your situation and create a strong defense strategy.
 Our St. Louis murder attorney will work diligently to provide you with the most aggressive defense available in fighting for your freedom and future.